elemelon5/thecloverleaf.github.io/_posts/2016-10-19-a-stitch-in-time.md

 </p>
 </blockquote>

 While most of these efforts are currently concentrated in the developed world - which possess not only technological infrastructure and expertise, but also a strong commitment to government transparency and accountability - the developing world seems to be catching on.
-With over 55 countries making strong commitments strengthen governance by emphasizing the use of open data [[^4]], the landscape is slowly changing.
+With over 55 countries making strong commitments to strengthen governance through emphasizing the use of open data [[^4]], the landscape is slowly changing.